marnec/NeuroSync_Real-Time_API/README.md

 # NeuroSync_Real-Time_API
 A collection of AI model endpoints you can run locally for a real-time audio2face system.

+*Used with [The Player](https://github.com/AnimaVR/NeuroSync_Player), you can send real-time facial blendshape animations to Unreal Engine via LiveLink from audio or text inputs, locally.*

 You will need to download the models from huggingface and put them in the correct folders (kokoro installs automatically, dont worry about that one - just do the correct pip install first : pip install -q kokoro>=0.8.2 soundfile )

 Take note of licences, for your use case.